ItzELECTR0/TWAOS/Documentation/INSTRUCTIONS.md

 - 4 - Disable or Remove the Steam Manager to remove the DRM

 #### Disclaimer:
- - Disabling Steam DRM will remove any online functionality from the game, and there is no way to avoid this
+ - Disabling Steam DRM will remove any online functionality from the game, and there is no way to avoid this.

 </div>